moderntribe/square-one/docs/setup/new-project.md

 1. Create a new target repository.
 2. Run `git init && git add -A && git commit -m "initial commit"` in your root folder
 3. Push the repo to remote repository.
-If you're using Github like so `git remote add origin git@github.com:moderntribe/project-name`.
+If you're using Github run this with your proper user/project-name `git remote add origin git@github.com:moderntribe/project-name`.
 4. Run `git push -u origin master`

 #### Setup project branches